Critical Energy Infrastructure Protection Reports & Studies

 Emergency Planning and Preparedness: Securing Oil and Natural Gas Infrastructures In the New Economy (June 6, 2001) - National Petroleum Council http://www.securitymanagement.com/library/NPC_Tech0901.pdf

 A report titled "National Energy Security Post 9/11" was released by The United States Energy Association (USEA).
 The report reflects the efforts of USEA members to summarize our core principles and present broad policy recommendations with regards to the security of the energy sector.
-(July 19, 2002) For a copy of the report see:
+(July 19, 2002)

 Task Force on Electricity Infrastructure, The National Governor's Association (NGA), has released a new report that recommends the creation of Multi-State Entities (MSEs) to facilitate state coordination on transmission planning, certification, and siting at a regional level.
 (2002)